HOUSING PROPOSALS IN THE PIPELINE AT THAKEHAM TILES

 Longbury Hill Wood

-A revised application for forestry harvesting activity at the Longbury Hill Wood, Rock Road, Storrington (Washington Parish) - namely the felling of a mature Scots Pine plantation, has been approved by the Forestry Commision under felling licence by English Woodlands Forestry, Ref: FLA019/180/17-18.
-Click here for the Parish Council's response
+Tree felling of the Scots Pine plantation at Longbury Hill Wood, Rock Road, Storrington (Washington Parish) has been completed.
+The harvesting will include re-planting and was approved by the Forestry Commission under felling licence to the English Woodlands Forestry, Ref: FLA019/180/17-18.

-Full details of the application available on the Horsham District Council Planning Portal at www.horsham.gov.uk
+Details of the approved planning application DC/17/2117 for a related access and loading bay area is available on the Horsham District Council Planning Portal at www.horsham.gov.uk

 Heath Common Village Design Statement